-Properties, plant and equipment not exploited: include assets that because of obsolescence, are not required for the operation of the business and those that are temporarily out of service, in rehabilitation process or waiting for a technical decision to be rehabilitated or retired.
-Movable good assets that are retired by obsolescence or because they are no longer required by the company, are taken to the reuse warehouse where they are offered through public auctions (by internal regulations).
-This are retired at the time they are reintegrated, exception made of vehicles that are retired in the accounting when sold.
+Properties, plant and equipment not in use: This category includes assets that, because of obsolescence, are not required for the operation of the business, as well as assets temporarily out of service, in rehabilitation process or waiting for a technical decision to be rehabilitated or retired.
+Movable assets retired due to obsolescence or because they are no longer required by the company are taken to the reuse warehouse where they are offered in public auctions (by internal regulations).
+These assets are retired at the time they are reintegrated, exceptfor vehicles, which are retired when sold.

-Buildings: Represents the value of buildings and houses, offices, booths, parking, garages, warehouses, sports and recreational facilities, dams and storage tanks among others, acquired by the company for the performance of its functions and the referring of public utilities.
+Buildings: This category represents the value of buildings and houses, offices, booths, parking lots, garages, warehouses, sports and recreational facilities, dams and storage tanks, among others, acquired by the Company to perform its functions and provide public utilities.

-Plants, ducts and tunnels: Represents the value of plants, ducts and tunnels acquired by the company for the generation, transmission and distribution of energy, distribution of gas, provision of water and sanitation.
+Plants, ducts and tunnels: This category represents the value of plants, ducts and tunnels acquired by the company for the generation, transmission and distribution of energy, distribution of gas, provision of water and sanitation.